 Ed Carter is a professional cartoonist, whose career started when he was voted Britain’s Young Cartoonist Of The Year at the age of seventeen.
 He lives in Lancing, West Sussex, and supports Brighton & Hove Albion, for all of our sins.
 He draws for money, and is available for commission work.

 Should you be interested in advertising on this site, feel free to drop us a line.
 We have a range of advertising spaces available, but should warn you in advance of contacting us that we are not interested in guest posts or otherwise advertising your product for nothing.

 The views contained on Twohundredpercent are those of the individual writers and do not necessarily represent the views of the other writers on the site.

-All photographs used on this site are either copyright-free or used under appropriate Creative Commons licenses from the Wikipedia Commons collections, stock image sites or the Twohundredpercent Flickr set.
+All photographs used on this site are either copyright-free or used under appropriate Creative Commons licenses from the Wikipedia Commons collections or stock image sites.

 If you wish to use anything from Twohundredpercent, whether for commercial or non-commercial use, send us an email and we will get back to you.